 4. Protocol for Spillage of Biological Agents in Microbiology Lab:

-d.
 The PPE should include a particulate mask, goggles, disposable gloves, a long sleeve apron/gown fastened at the back, shoe covers to effectively prevent direct contact of the eyes, mucous membranes and skin with the splattered material/aerosol. e.
 Clean-up/Decontamination Procedure: i.